ColinMitchell/confirm-publish/readme.txt

-Confirm Publish is a simple plugin for WordPress that adds confirm prompts for posts and pages when a page is published or updated.
+Confirm Publish is a simple plugin for WordPress that adds confirm prompts for posts when a page is published or updated.

 == Description ==